-- "Haircut" means the weighted average margin requirement, or the percentage amount by which the collateral value must exceed the loan amount.
-Among other things, it is a measure of our unsecured credit risk to our lenders. - "Hybrid" means a mortgage that has a fixed rate for an initial term after which the rate becomes adjustable according to a specific schedule. - "Interest-Only Securities" means the interest portion of Agency Securities, which is separated and sold individually from the principal portion of the same payment. - "IRS" means Internal Revenue Service. - "JAVELIN" means JAVELIN Mortgage Investment Corp., formerly a publicly-traded REIT.
-Since its acquisition on April 6, 2016, JAVELIN became a wholly-owned, qualified REIT subsidiary of ARMOUR and continues to be managed by ACM pursuant to the pre-existing management agreement between JAVELIN and ACM. - "LIBOR" means the London Interbank Offered Rate. - "MBS" means mortgage backed securities, a security representing a direct interest in a pool of mortgage loans.
-The pass-through issuer or servicer collects the payments on the loans in the pool and "passes through" the principal and interest to the security holders on a pro rata basis. - "Merger" means the merger of JMI Acquisition Corporation ("Acquisition") with and into JAVELIN on April 6, 2016. - "MGCL" means Maryland General Corporation Law. - "MRA" means master repurchase agreement.
-A document that outlines standard terms between the Company and counterparties for repurchase agreement transactions. - "Multi-Family MBS" means MBS issued under Fannie Mae's Delegated Underwriting System (DUS) program. - "NFA" means National Futures Association - "Credit Risk and Non-Agency Securities" means securities backed by residential mortgages in which we may invest, for which are not issued or guaranteed by Fannie Mae, Freddie Mac or Ginnie Mae. - "NYSE" means New York Stock Exchange. - "REIT" means Real Estate Investment Trust.
-A special purpose investment vehicle that provides investors with the ability to participate directly in the ownership or financing of real-estate related assets by pooling their capital to purchase and manage mortgage loans and/or income property. - "Repurchase Program" means the Company's common stock repurchase program authorized by our Board. - "Reverse Stock Split" means the one-for-eight reverse stock split, which was effective July 31, 2015. - "Sarbanes-Oxley Act" means a U.S. federal law that set new or enhanced standards for all U.S. public company boards, management and public accounting firms.
+"Hybrid" means a mortgage that has a fixed rate for an initial term after which the rate becomes adjustable according to a specific schedule.

+"Interest-Only Securities" means the interest portion of Agency Securities, which is separated and sold individually from the principal portion of the same payment.

+"IRS" means Internal Revenue Service.

+"JAVELIN" means JAVELIN Mortgage Investment Corp., formerly a publicly-traded REIT.
+Since its acquisition on April 6, 2016, JAVELIN became a wholly-owned, qualified REIT subsidiary of ARMOUR and continues to be managed by ACM pursuant to the pre-existing management agreement between JAVELIN and ACM.

+"LIBOR" means the London Interbank Offered Rate.

+"MBS" means mortgage backed securities, a security representing a direct interest in a pool of mortgage loans.
+The pass-through issuer or servicer collects the payments on the loans in the pool and "passes through" the principal and interest to the security holders on a pro rata basis.

+"Merger" means the merger of JMI Acquisition Corporation ("Acquisition") with and into JAVELIN on April 6, 2016.

+"MGCL" means Maryland General Corporation Law.

+"MRA" means master repurchase agreement.
+A document that outlines standard terms between the Company and counterparties for repurchase agreement transactions.

+"Multi-Family MBS" means MBS issued under Fannie Mae's Delegated Underwriting System (DUS) program.

+"Credit Risk and Non-Agency Securities" means securities backed by residential mortgages in which we may invest, for which are not issued or guaranteed by Fannie Mae, Freddie Mac or Ginnie Mae.

+"NYSE" means New York Stock Exchange.

+"REIT" means Real Estate Investment Trust.
+A special purpose investment vehicle that provides investors with the ability to participate directly in the ownership or financing of real-estate related assets by pooling their capital to purchase and manage mortgage loans and/or income property.

+"Repurchase Program" means the Company's common stock repurchase program authorized by our Board.

+"Reverse Stock Split" means the one-for-eight reverse stock split, which was effective July 31, 2015.

+"Sarbanes-Oxley Act" means a U.S. federal law that set new or enhanced standards for all U.S. public company boards, management and public accounting firms.
 Section 302 requires senior management to certify the accuracy of the financial statements.
-Section 404 requires that management and auditors establish internal controls and reporting methods on the adequacy of those controls. - "SEC" means the Securities and Exchange Commission. - "S&P 500" means Standard and Poor's 500 Stock Index - "TBA Agency Securities" means forward contracts for the purchase ("long position") or sale ("short position") of Agency Securities at a predetermined price, face amount, issuer, coupon and stated maturity on an agreed-upon future date. - "TRS" means taxable REIT subsidiary. - "U.S." means United States. - "1940 Act" means the Investment Company Act of 1940.
+Section 404 requires that management and auditors establish internal controls and reporting methods on the adequacy of those controls.

+"SEC" means the Securities and Exchange Commission.

+"S&P 500" means Standard and Poor's 500 Stock Index

+"TBA Agency Securities" means forward contracts for the purchase ("long position") or sale ("short position") of Agency Securities at a predetermined price, face amount, issuer, coupon and stated maturity on an agreed-upon future date.

+"TRS" means taxable REIT subsidiary.

+"U.S." means United States.

+"1940 Act" means the Investment Company Act of 1940.